chain4travel/camino-docs/docs/partners/partner-config.md

 11. Add each bot into the Manage Bots tab.
 You can find a detailed explanation on how this tab works below.

-12. Fund each bot by transfering a little sum (1 CAM for example) from your Tech wallet's C-Chain address to their addresses.
+12. Fund each bot by transferring a little sum (1 CAM for example) from your Tech wallet's C-Chain address to their addresses.

 ## Partner Configuration in detail